 For personal injury claims, adults must usually pursue action within 3 years – though under-18s have until their 21st birthday.

 However, time limits may vary if you have suffered your holiday accident or illness whilst on an plane, boat or ship.
 Given that time limits may vary, we suggest that you contact our injury solicitors as soon as possible so that we can act whilst the details are still fresh in your memory.

 Click here to read more about making a Personal Injury Claim

 Contact our Holiday Claim Solicitors today

-Our holiday accident claim solicitors can see you in our Salisbury, Andover, Fordingbridge or Amesbury offices and we have interviewing facilities in West Dorset.
+Our holiday accident claim solicitors can see you in our Salisbury, Andover, Fordingbridge or Amesbury offices.
 Our Solicitors also regularly represent clients in locally in Wiltshire, Hampshire, Somerset, Dorset and throughout England and Wales.

 Home/Hospital visits are available for clients with serious injuries.